kaylee-stewart/Medicare-Preventive-Visit-Pricing-for-2022-Analysis/README.md

 ## Overview ##
 In this project I analyzed Medicare pricing data for preventive medicine visits for new patients in 2022.
 I was interested in how this pricing would vary across states given Medicare adjusts its fee schedule based on practice costs in a geographic area.

 I began by cleaning the data which included narrowing the data to just U.S. states, reformatting the zip codes, and merging a file that mapped zip codes to states.
 I then conducted descriptive statistics by state for new patient preventive visit pricing.
-After cleaning and analyzing the data, I visualized the data in Tableau.
+After cleaning and analyzing the data, I visualized the data in a Tableau dashboard.

 ![Screenshot](Screenshot.png)